atomicdata-dev/atomic-data-docs/src/commits/intro.md

 Keeping track of where data comes from is essential to knowing whether you can trust it - whether you consider it to be true.
 When you want to persist data, that quickly becomes bothersome.
-Atomic Data and Atomic Mutations aim to make this easier by using cryptography for ensuring data comes from some particular source, and is therefore trustworthy.
+Atomic Data and Atomic Commits aim to make this easier by using cryptography for ensuring data comes from some particular source, and is therefore trustworthy.

 ## FAQ

-### Is Atomic Mutations a Conflict-free Replicated Data Type (CRDT)?
+### Is Atomic Commits a Conflict-free Replicated Data Type (CRDT)?

 Since Atomic Data always has a clear _owner_, all changes are coming from a single source or truth.
 This prevents a lot of the issues that CRDT aims to solve, such as two people working on the same word at the same time in some text editor.

-## In short

-- [Atomic Mutations](concepts.md) describe how a Resource _was changed_.
-- [Atomic Suggestions](concepts.md) suggest how a Resource _should be changed_.